Going to see your GP for a mental health difficulty

 - How much does a GP cost?

-If you don’t already have a GP you can find one by searching for General Practitioners in the Golden Pages or on the HSE website.
-Your college may also have a GP.
+If you don’t already have a GP you can find one by searching on the ICGP website.
+If you're in college, you may also be able to visit a GP in the campus health centre.
 GP surgeries usually work 9-5 hours, if you require a GP outside of these hours, especially if it’s a weekend, contact a GP out of hours service.

-How do I book an appointment with my GP
+How to book an appointment with a GP

 It can be difficult to talk to your GP about your mental health, especially if you’re not used to talking about how you feel.
 We’ve put together a few tips to help you get the best from your appointment.

 - Don’t be scared to ask questions as your GP is there to help you get an understanding of what is going on for you.

 - Try not be embarrassed about talking to your doctor, they have seen it all before.

 - Say that you find it difficult to talk about what’s wrong.
 This will prompt your doctor to help you to talk.
 Be as honest as you can.